-1. Introduction
+Introduction

-Bright Futures School and College is a specialist independent provider supporting vulnerable young people with complex needs.
-Bright Futures School and College is committed to awaken the potential of all our students.
+Willow Tree Park is a specialist independent provider supporting vulnerable young people with complex needs.
+Willow Tree Park is committed to awaken the potential of all our students.
 We offer full-time education for students aged 4 to 25 years.
-Many students are referred to Bright Futures School and College having spent significant amounts of time out of education and all students have an Education, Health and Care Plan or are in the referral process.
+Many students are referred to Willow Tree Park having spent significant amounts of time out of education and all students have an Education, Health and Care Plan or are in the referral process.
 The amount of time that they have spent out of education is often due to having high levels of anxiety causing them to reach crisis point in a more formal classroom setting.
-Students are often excluded from other education provisions because they do not have the skills to communicate their anxieties in social situations and they may use negative behaviours to communicate which can cause unsafe situations for themselves and others.
+Students are often excluded from other education provisions because they do not have the skills to communicate their anxieties in social situations, and they may use negative behaviours to communicate which can cause unsafe situations for themselves and others.
 The education offered at Bright Futures develops students' experiences in linguistic, mathematical, scientific, technological, human, and social, physical, and aesthetic and creative education.

 Our ethos promotes the school curriculum as a whole school and life experience.
-It includes experience both in and outside school, the culture of the school including the Employee Value Proposition and Student Value Proposition, the opportunities within school, extra-curricular activities, external visits and residential trips, and staff interaction during the school day.
-We aim to teach classes in KS1, KS2 and KS3/4 that help students develop skills and attitudes to equip them for transition to college provisions with a focus on life skills, independence, employability and a vast range of work experiences.
-At Bright Futures School and College, we personalise timetables according to a students' individual and additional needs and to help achieve their personal goals, outcomes and self-esteem.
+It includes experience both in and outside school, the culture of the school, the opportunities within school, extra-curricular activities, external visits and residential trips, and staff interaction during the school day.
+We aim to teach classes in Willow Tree Park that help students develop skills and attitudes to equip them for transition to college provisions with a focus on life skills, independence, employability and a vast range of work experiences.
+At Willow Tree Park, we personalise timetables according to a students' individual and additional needs and to help achieve their personal goals, outcomes and self-esteem.
 The comprehensive education programme offered to each student, is personalised to meet their individual need, and address in full all recommendations as set out in their Education and Health Care Plan (EHCP).